Just a little while ago, the cheapest noise cancelling headphones that were worth buying would set you back over £200.

 The Phillips SHB8850NC are a pair of headphones that bring a lot to the table without taking a lot from your wallet.

-They’ve got a lot of punch and a great deal of nuance, even over Bluetooth, to satisfy anyone wanting a good pair of budget noise-cancelling headphones.
+They’ve got a lot of punch and a great deal of nuance, even over Bluetooth, and while some newer rivals trump them for comfort and sonic spaciousness, those core audio qualities and excellent portability will satisfy anyone in the market for a good pair of budget noise-cancelling headphones.

 See all our Philips reviews